Opinion | Scared that Trump can come back to beat Biden? Good.

 Historically, it takes at least a week or two to know whether the conventions had any lasting impact on voters’ intentions.
 And Biden’s present lead in the national polls — an average of 6.9 percent, according to RealClearPolitics — remains massive by recent election standards.
 But it is good to remember that no lead is unassailable, and that the race is considerably closer in swing states.

 The first order of business for the Biden campaign is to shower attention on the traditionally Democratic states that tipped to Trump and won the election for him in 2016.
-This is harder for Biden and his running mate, Sen. Kamala Harris of California, to do — at least in person — amid a deadly pandemic that Trump has allowed to rage out of control.
+This is harder for Biden and his running mate, Sen. Kamala D. Harris of California, to do — at least in person — amid a deadly pandemic that Trump has allowed to rage out of control.
 But it must be done.

 Biden started the process Monday with his trip to Pittsburgh, where he asked, “Does anyone believe there will be less violence in America if Donald Trump is reelected?”
 Biden bluntly stated the obvious.
 Trump “can’t stop the violence — because for years he has fomented it,” Biden said, and the president “may believe mouthing the words ‘law and order’ makes him strong, but his failure to call on his own supporters to stop acting as an armed militia in this country shows how weak he is.”

-Biden, Harris and their surrogates need to repeat an undeniable fact until the nation is sick of hearing it: We’re not living through this time of crisis in “Joe Biden’s America” as speakers at the Republican National Convention tried to claim.
+Biden, Harris and their surrogates need to repeat an undeniable fact until the nation is sick of hearing it: We’re not living through this time of crisis in “Joe Biden’s America,” as speakers at the Republican National Convention tried to claim.
 This is Donald Trump’s America — and Trump, not Biden, is to blame for making everything worse.

 Biden also needs to go to Michigan and remind voters there that he and Barack Obama saved the auto industry, while Trump has failed to keep his promise to revitalize the manufacturing sector.
 And yes, by all means, he needs to go to Wisconsin to underscore the fact that he, unlike Trump, opposes violence from both the far left and the far right.